How to Build a Shed From Scratch (Beginners Step-by-Step DIY Guide)

 Q: Do I need planning permission for a garden shed (UK)?

-A: Before you get started you’ll need to be aware of any building restrictions, so be sure to check the UK planning portal which outlines these key points:
+A: Before you get started, you’ll need to be aware of any building restrictions, so be sure to check the UK Planning Portal, which outlines where your shed meets permitted development rules.

 You can read my full guide to planning permission for your shed here: